syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 ### Creating WPF client Application

-To load data from entity framework, create a new WPF Application and add the SfDataGrid control to your application.
+To load data from Entity Framework, create a new WPF Application and add the SfDataGrid control to your application.

 ### Defining Data Model using Entity Framework 4.0